SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 ### "@currentField"

-Will evaluate to the value of the current field.
+Will evaluate the value of the current field.

 Some field types are represented as objects.
 To output a value from an object, refer to a particular property inside that object.
 For example, if the current field is a person/group field, specify `@currentField.title` to retrieve the person's name, which is normally displayed in list views.
 The following are the field types that are represented as objects with a list of their properties.